 - It is the responsibility of the state to design, co-ordinate, evaluate, and monitor all youth-related activities/all stakeholders in youth affairs.

 4.5 RESPONSIBILITIES OF THE PRIVATE SECTOR

 This policy seeks to encourage private sector initiatives.
-This should take the form of financial contribution, monitoring, employment creation, and skills training.
+This should take the form of financial contribution, midland funding, employment creation, and skills training.

 5. KEY TARGET GROUPS AND STAKEHOLDERS

 The National Youth Policy is sensitive to the multiple stakeholders that need coordination to attain the successful implementation of the desirable policies.
 Though the policy is specifically intended to meet the interests, need and concerns of all youths in the country certain marginal youth groups are of primary concern because of the peculiar problem.
 These are:

 - Rural Youths

 - Youth diamond diggers